 Therefore, proper breathing techniques should also have answers to the

-- What is ideal breathing (or the ideal unconscious breathing pattern) for maximum body-oxygen content?
+- What is the ideal breathing (or unconscious breathing) pattern for maximum body-oxygen content?
 Note that it is not enough to only think about the maximum oxygen content in the lungs or arterial blood.
 Oxygen is required in all body cells.

-- Which breathing techniques improve or increase oxygen content in cells?
+- Which respiratory exercises improve or increase oxygen content in cells?

 - What are the common breathing patterns and what are their effects on body-oxygen content?

-- What is the exact direction of the breathing techniques?
+- What is the exact direction of the respiratory exercises?